-The overall program allows eligible individuals to apply for an “urgent need” supply (30-days) of insulin with a valid prescription (the Urgent Need Insulin Safety Net Program).
+The overall program allows eligible individuals to apply for an “urgent need” supply (30-day) of insulin with a valid prescription (the Urgent Need Insulin Safety Net Program).
 These eligible individuals can also apply for the Continuing Need Insulin Safety Net Program which provides up to 12 months of insulin.

 The statute creates a role for MNsure-certified navigators to help individuals with applying for the continuing need program and receive compensation for the work.

 The Minnesota Insulin Safety Net Program took effect on July 1, 2020.